Chevrotain/chevrotain/packages/website/docs/tutorial/step3a_adding_actions_visitor.md

 ## The CST Visitor

-Creating a CST is not enough, we also need to traverse this structure and execute our actions (semantics).
+Creating a CST is not enough; we also need to traverse this structure and execute our actions (semantics).

 Each Chevrotain parser **instance** exposes two BaseVisitor classes